 (1) A plan may be amended, or revoked and a new plan substituted for it, subject to compliance with sections 26GZA to 26GZF which are to apply with all necessary changes.

-(2) Without limiting when action may be taken under subsection (1), the Commission, within 7 years from the day —
+(2) Without limiting when action may be taken under subsection (1), the Minister, within 7 years from the day —

 (a) on which a plan had effect; or

-(b) the Commission last considered whether action under subsection (1) needed to be carried out in respect of a plan,
+(b) the Minister last considered whether action under subsection (1) needed to be carried out in respect of a plan,

 is to consider whether action needs to be taken in respect of the plan under subsection (1) after taking into account any relevant report or information under section 26GW, 26GX or 26GY regarding the extent to which the objects of this Part have been adhered to in the implementation of the plan.

-(3) Notice that the Commission is to consider whether action needs to be taken in respect of a regional management plan under subsection (1) must be published in a newspaper circulating throughout the State, and is to specify —
+(3) Notice that the Minister is to consider whether action needs to be taken in respect of a regional management plan under subsection (1) must be published in a newspaper circulating throughout the State, and is to specify —

 (a) the places at which —